 Oh Happy Misery!

 The predictable kerfuffle over the British Muslim Happy video isn’t a Puritan vs Liberal debate, although they are the loudest critics and cheerleaders.
-This little storm in a chai cup is yet another example of how we struggle to cope with diversity in the deen, at both ends of the spectrum.
+This storm in a chai cup is yet another example of how we struggle to cope with diversity in the deen, at both ends of the spectrum.

 And reactionary religious tyranny isn’t reserved for the nutters, the liberals can be terribly illiberal when it comes to traditional Islamic practice too.
 Before I wade in, here’s the video for those who want to see what the fuss is about: